Charles Francis Rice: Boards and Committee work

-He served as President of the Massachusetts Federation of Churches from 1911-1921.
+He served as president of the Massachusetts Federation of Churches from 1911 to 1921.
+In 1913, the church federations of other New England states voted to follow the model of Massachusetts in preparations for the 300th anniversary of the landing of the Pilgrims, Massachusetts-1920.
+In 1920, in a speech welcoming Robert Elliot Speer of the Federal Council of Churches and other guests, Rice welcomed guests "from the many spokes of the Nation's wheel to its great heart (Boston)."
+In 1921, he delivered a speech at the New England Southern Conference of the Methodist Episcopal Church in Providence, Rhode Island, held at the Trinity Union, now Trinity United Methodist Church.

 In 1922, the federation honored his service in a special ceremony at King's Chapel.
 Speakers included his brother, Rev. Dr. William North Rice, president of the Connecticut Federation, and Lt.
 Governor Alvan T. Fuller.

-Rice was President of the Lynn Inter-church Union from 1918-1919.
+Rice was president of the Lynn Inter-church Union from 1918 to 1919.
 He was also director of the Federation of Churches and Religious Organizations of Greater Boston.
-He was also chairman of the Conference Board Exam from 1897-1905, President of the New England Educational Society, President of the New England Conference Board of Stewards, and a member of the Board of Education of the M.E.
-Church from 1908-12.
-He was also Chairman of the Board of Managers of the New England Deaconess Association.
+He was also chairman of the Conference Board Exam from 1897 to 1905, president of the New England Educational Society, president of the New England Conference Board of Stewards, and a member of the board of education of the M.E.
+Church from 1908 to 1912.
+He was also chairman of the board of managers of the New England Deaconess Association.

+As part of the celebration of 100 years of Methodism in Medford, MA in 1922, Rice convened a Union Prayer Meeting of the Methodist Churches of Medford, described as "A Love Feast in charge of Dr. C. F. Rice."